 Our kitchen won't be in the room it currently stands in.
-That means no existing plumbing is in place yet, and as we are knocking a wall down, blocking up 2 doorways and knocking into a chimney breast, the dimensions of the room we want our kitchen to be in are in no way final yet either.
+In fact, it’s a total mess of a room.
+No existing plumbing is in place yet, and as we are knocking a wall down, blocking up 2 doorways and knocking into a chimney breast, the dimensions of the room we want our kitchen to be in are in no way final yet either.

 This doesn't mean I have to wait until the structural work is all complete to start the process of designing a kitchen.
-If I did that, I would be waiting a long time in an empty shell and it's key to start designs as early as you can.
+If I did that, I would be waiting a long time in an empty shell and (like the students in my online course know) it's key to start designs as early as you can.

 If you are doing any structural changes to your rooms, the architect you hire should provide drawings to scale of the final look, and often they put together plumbing plans and place the sink, island, washing machine and dishwasher within their drawings (which you can obviously change).
 Our architect was great, he provided full electrical + plumbing requirements and the scale drawing was something I simply handed over to our kitchen designer so that she knew what could fit and what couldn't, and where the new pipe work would be laid.